geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-14/meeting-transcript.md

 So the limit equals the.
 Call the CPU to CPU code.
 May we can just get rid of this type.
 I think we should get the full bandwidth.

 ##### **Chenyu** [[00:25:31](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=1531)]
 So I think what we can ask maybe the easiest way to test something like this is we can take birds then move birds.
-Optimizer state to CPU before training and we start training like that and see how much of copy overhead we are getting our M 300 X. That would be very similar in terms of what we want for llama 405 B because 45 is so big that the off-matter state need to be state in system rate.
+Optimizer state to CPU before training and we start training like that and see how much of copy overhead we are getting our M 300 X. That would be very similar in terms of what we want for LLaMA 405 B because 45 is so big that the off-matter state need to be state in system rate.
 Anyway, making sure like copy is fast from the initial weight loading from disk to GPU is fast then GPU state is GPU tensor to CPU and back is fast.

 ##### **Geohot** [[00:26:27](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=1587)]
 I think that's why you.
 Yeah, okay, sounds good.
 Anything else?
 I don't know.
 To cloud.
 I've been going through UV and PRs.
 Mostly okay.